 Customer credit risk is managed by the Company's established policy, procedures and control relating to customer credit risk management.
 Credit quality of a customer is assessed based on an extensive credit rating scorecard and individual credit limits are defined in accordance with this assessment.
 Outstanding customer receivables are regularly monitored.
-At 31 March 2019, the company had Nil customers (31 March 2018: Nil customers, 1 April 2017: 1 customers) who owed 100% of receivables outstanding.
+At 31 March 2020, the company had Nil customers (31 March 2019: Nil customers)